JSa1987/jmri-docker/README.md

 ### Volumes

 A docker volume or a bind mount should be used for the `/home/jmri` folder.
 This will allow JMRI setting, preferences etc. to be permanently saved and not to go lost when the container is re-started.
+When using a bind moung Read/Write access to the local folder is needed.

 ### Ports